-Castrol is the world leading manufacturer, distributor and marketer of premium lubricating oils, greases and related services to automotive, industrial, marine, aviation, oil exploration and production customers across the world.
-The company is headquartered in the UK and operates directly in over 40 countries, and employing approximately 7,000 staff worldwide.
-In nearly 100 other markets, we are represented by third party distributors who market and sell our products locally.
-The Castrol delivery network extends throughout 140 countries, covering 800 ports and partnering with over 2000 distributors and agents.
+Castrol is a leading manufacturer, distributor and marketer of premium lubricating oils, greases and related services to automotive, industrial, marine, oil exploration and production customers across the world.
+Headquartered in the UK, Castrol operates directly in over 40 countries, and employs approximately 7,000 people worldwide.
+Third party distributors market and sell our products locally in nearly 100 other markets.
+Our delivery network extends throughout 140 countries, covering 800 ports and partnering with over 2000 distributors and agents.

 Castrol offers lubricants for virtually all domestic, commercial and industrial applications.
-For automotive lubrication (motorcycles2-stroke and 4-stroke engines, car petrol and diesel engines), our products include an extensive range of manual and automatic transmission fluids, chain lubricants and waxes, coolants, suspension fluids, brake fluids, greases, cleaners and maintenance products.
+For automotive lubrication, motorcycles, 2-stroke and 4-stroke engines, car petrol and diesel engines.
+Our products include an extensive range of manual and automatic transmission fluids, chain lubricants and waxes, coolants, suspension fluids, brake fluids, greases, cleaners and maintenance products.
 We also produce products for agricultural machinery, plant, general industry and marine engineering uses.

 Our products all have a global chemical registration status and are compliant in all locations where the product is used.